This impulse and momentum calculator will help you analyze any object in motion. You will learn how to calculate impulse in three ways:

 Formula for momentum

-p is a vector value defined as the product of the mass m and velocity v of an object:
+Momentum p is a vector value defined as the product of the mass m and velocity v of an object:

 The change of a body's momentum is called impulse J:

 Delta (Δ) is a symbol that means "change".
 For example, while p is the instantaneous momentum, Δp depicts the change of momentum that occurred over some period of time.

-Impulse of a body is the product of time t and force F acting on that body:
+The impulse of a body is the product of time t and force F acting on that body:

-kg*m/s) in SI units.
+kg·m/s in SI units.

 How to calculate impulse